iwsjanine/github-slideshow/2019-10-10-FNOL-Step-3--Loss-Details.md

 This is a required field.

-4. In the **Did the loss occur at the insured residence****?** dropdown list, indicate if the residence of the insured was the actual loss site.
+4. In the **Did the loss occur at the insured residence?** dropdown list, indicate if the residence of the insured was the actual loss site.

 This is a required field.